Zaman00007/Balloon-Game/README.md

 ## Features

 - **Login Page**: Unauthorized users are landed on this page.
-They can click on a button to navigate to the game page.
+They can login to navigate to the game page.
 - **Game Page**: Users can pump a balloon by clicking on it.
 If they pump it too much, the balloon pops.
+- **Unauthorized Page**: This page checks for any unauthorized access to the game without any cookie.

 ## Getting Started